PointAD+: Learning Hierarchical Representations for Zero-shot 3D Anomaly Detection: Introduction

-As illustrated in Figure~\ref{fig2:PointAD+}, PointAD+ instead characterizes 3D abnormality in two aspects: implicit 3D abnormality on the rendering layer and explicit 3D abnormality on the geometry layer.
-In addition to implicit 3D abnormality, PointAD+ further introduces explicit 3D abnormality to uncover abnormal spatial relationships, offering a comprehensive interpretation of 3D anomalies.
-Holding these two aspects of 3D anomalies, we propose hierarchical representation learning to incorporate both implicit and explicit 3D anomaly semantics into the learnable text prompts in two folds.
-On the rendering layer, we use hybrid representation learning, as utilized in PointAD, for implicit point learning.
+In Figure~\ref{fig2:PointAD+}, On the rendering layer, we use hybrid representation learning, as utilized in PointAD, for implicit point learning.
 On the geometry layer, we propose explicit point representation learning that reveals abnormal spatial relations by incorporating geometric information.
-To achieve this, we propose G-aggregation, which explicitly aggregates 2D representations from different views and incorporates geometric information by representing point features via their neighboring features in 3D space.
+To achieve this, we explicitly aggregate implicit point representations and propose G-aggregation to incorporate geometric information by representing point features via their neighboring features in 3D space.
 This allows the aggregated 3D representations to become spatially aware and effectively model abnormal spatial relationships.
-After capturing 3D abnormalities through both explicit and implicit point learning, we consider the anomaly semantics on the rendering and geometry layers to stem from the same root cause.
+In addition, we consider the anomaly semantics on the rendering and geometry layers to stem from the same root cause.
 As a result, these layers can complement and learn from one another.
 Hence, we establish a cross-hierarchy contrastive alignment that brings the anomaly semantics from both layers together while pushing normal and anomalous semantics apart.
 This facilitates mutual anomaly learning across both hierarchies.
 During the test, we fuse the implicit and explicit 3D anomaly semantics for comprehensive anomaly modeling.